cakephp/docs/en/models/deleting-data.rst

 .. note::

-   Associations will be reset before the matched records are deleted.
-If you call bindModel() or unbindModel() to set the associations, you should set *reset* to *false*.
+   Associations will be reset before the matched records are deleted in deleteAll().
+If you use bindModel() or unbindModel() to change the associations, you should set *reset* to *false*.

 .. meta::
     :title lang=en: Deleting Data